-- 8. As part of disclosure physicians must communicate the following information: - a. the facts of what occurred and a description of the cause(s) of the incident;

-- b. any consequences for the patient, as they become known; - c. actions that have already been taken and those that are recommended to address any actual or potential consequences to the patient, including any steps the patient can take to monitor for potential consequences of similar incidents, as well as options for follow up care; - d. actions being taken, if any, to avoid or reduce the risk of the incident recurring; and - e. who the patient may contact for further information. - 9.
+- 8. As part of disclosure physicians must communicate the following information: - a. a description of the facts surrounding the incident; - b. any consequences for the patient, as they become known; - actions that have already been taken and those that are recommended to address any actual or potential consequences to the patient, including any steps the patient can take to monitor for potential consequences of similar incidents, as well as options for follow up care; - d. actions being taken, if any, to avoid or reduce the risk of the incident recurring; and - e. who the patient may contact for further information. - 9.
 Avoid speculation.
 If a physician speculates about what occurred and that information later turns out to be inaccurate it can harm patient confidence. - 10.
 Avoid blaming others. - 11.
 Physicians must consider whether an apology is appropriate, taking into consideration the nature of the incident and the consequences of the incident for the patient.